numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

         return ufunc.resolve_impl(tuple(res))

 In this case, just as a ``Timedelta64 * int64`` and ``int64 * timedelta64``
-``UFuncImpl`` is necessary, a second promoter will have to be registered to handle the case where the integer is passed first.
+``ArrayMethod`` is necessary, a second promoter will have to be registered to handle the case where the integer is passed first.

-Promoter and ``UFuncImpl`` are discovered by finding the best matching one.
+Promoter and ``ArrayMethod`` are discovered by finding the best matching one.
 Initially, it will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well *unless* the mismatch occurs due to unspecified output arguments: